Indira Alfonzo: Sanctions

 Responding to the May 2018 Venezuelan presidential election, Canada sanctioned 14 Venezuelans, including Alfonzo, stating that the "economic, political and humanitarian crisis in Venezuela has continued to worsen as it moves ever closer to full dictatorship."
 The government said the 2018 presidential election was "illegitimate and anti-democratic", and sanctioned Alfonzo, along with 13 other members of the ANC and TSJ.

 The United States sanctioned Alfonzo and three others on 4 September 2020, accusing them of facilitating the Maduro government's efforts to undermine the independence and democratic order of Venezuela.
 According to Treasury Secretary Steven Mnuchin, he said that "the corrupt Maduro regime is attempting to seize control of the National Assembly of Venezuela through a fraudulent election.”
 The sanctions were announced as the country prepares the National Assembly elections on 6 December, which opposition parties consider it fraudulent and announced their boycott.

+On February 22, 2021, the EU imposed personal restrictions on her due to her role in undermining democracy and rule of law in Venezuela.